shnigi/Docker-Headless-Testing-Demo/readme.md

 ## Setup firefox:

-1. Download latest firefox version 57
+1. Download latest firefox version 57 or at least 56 which is in this docker image
 2. Download latest geckodriver https://github.com/mozilla/geckodriver/releases and place it /usr/local/bin/geckodriver
 3. Install latest selenium driver